-At present, there is a total of 40 Conservation Areas in Teignbridge.
+At present, there is a total of 35 Conservation Areas in Teignbridge.
 A conservation area is an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
 The main attributes that define the special character of an area are its physical appearance and history, i.e. the form and features of buildings and the spaces between them, their former uses and historical development.
 In similarity to the location of Listed Buildings, Conservation Areas are largely situated in and around central urban areas and the historic cores of village settlements comprising a patchwork of positive heritage assets.
 The majority of Conservation Areas in the sub-region have been established over the past 10-30 years.
-Teignbridge currently has appraisals for all but management plans for the highest priority designations.
+Teignbridge currently has appraisals for all Conservation Areas, but only has management plans in place for the highest priority designations.
 In addition to containing notable concentrations of designated and un-designated historic buildings, Conservation Areas frequently contain high archaeological potential relating to centuries of cumulative settlement activity.